7 Best Food Delivery for November 2025

 Risk Factors

-• Competitive pressure from regional and global players
+• Competitive threats from regional players and new entrants

 MetricValue